Let’s Talk About the TSI

-Out-of-state students or students unable to take the assessment at one of the colleges of DCCCD will need to complete the TSI assessment at another approved Texas institution or through alternate remote delivery.
+Out-of-state students or students unable to take the assessment at one of the campuses of Dallas College will need to complete the TSI assessment at another approved Texas institution or through alternate remote delivery.

 Online students who have tested elsewhere through an approved state institution and need their scores retrieved from the state database must submit an Individual Score Report (ISR) request form to the office listed below:

 Please keep in mind that we cannot guarantee free testing from an outside institution.